-If the UAS, EV charging and power cycling and test systems markets do not experience significant growth, if we cannot expand our customer base or if our products do not achieve broad acceptance, then we may not be able to achieve our anticipated level of growth.
+If the UAS, tactical missile systems, and EV charging markets do not experience significant growth, if we cannot expand our customer base or if our products do not achieve broad acceptance, then we may not be able to achieve our anticipated level of growth.

-For the fiscal year ended April 30, 2014, our UAS and EES businesses accounted for 83% and 17% of our total revenue, respectively.
+For the fiscal year ended April 30, 2015, our UAS and EES businesses accounted for 85% and 15% of our total revenue, respectively.
 We cannot accurately predict the future growth rates or sizes of these markets.
 Demand for our products may not increase, or may decrease, either generally or in specific markets, for particular types of products or during particular time periods.
 We believe the market for EV charging is nascent.
-Moreover, there are only a limited number of major programs under which the U.S. military, our primary customer, is currently funding the development or purchase of our UAS.
-Although we are seeking to expand our customer base to include foreign governments, domestic non-military agencies and commercial customers, we cannot assure you that our efforts will be successful.
-The expansion of the UAS, EV charging and power cycling and test systems markets in general, and the market for our products in particular, depends on a number of factors, including the following:
+Moreover, there are only a limited number of major programs under which the U.S. military, our primary customer, is currently funding the development or purchase of our UAS and tactical missile systems.
+Although we are seeking to expand our UAS customer base to include foreign governments, domestic non-military agencies and commercial customers, we cannot assure you that our efforts will be successful.
+The expansion of the UAS, tactical missile systems, and EV charging system markets in general, and the market for our products in particular, depends on a number of factors, including the following:

-- customer satisfaction with these types of systems as solutions; - the cost, performance and reliability of our products and products offered by our competitors; - customer perceptions regarding the effectiveness and value of these types of systems; - the availability and adoption of EVs and HEVs; - limitations on our ability to market our UAS products and services outside the United States due to U.S. government regulations; - obtaining timely regulatory approvals, including, with respect to our small UAS business, access to airspace and wireless spectrum; and, with respect to our EV charging business, proper certifications and licenses to offer and perform electrical installation work; and - marketing efforts and publicity regarding these types of systems.
+- customer satisfaction with these types of systems as solutions; - the cost, performance and reliability of our products and products offered by our competitors; - customer perceptions regarding the effectiveness and value of these types of systems; - the availability and adoption of EVs and HEVs; - limitations on our ability to market our UAS products and services outside the United States due to U.S. government regulations; - obtaining timely regulatory approvals, including, with respect to our small UAS business, access to airspace and wireless spectrum; and, with respect to our EV charging business, obtaining proper certifications and licenses to offer and perform electrical installation work and continuing compliance with industry standards; and - marketing efforts and publicity regarding these types of systems.

-Even if UAS, EV charging and power cycling and test systems gain wide market acceptance, our products may not adequately address market requirements and may not continue to gain market acceptance.
+Even if UAS, tactical missile systems, and EV charging systems gain wide market acceptance, our products may not adequately address market requirements and may not continue to gain market acceptance.
 If these types of systems generally, or our products specifically, do not gain wide market acceptance, then we may not be able to achieve our anticipated level of growth and our revenue and results of operations would suffer.